-Convert complex data sets, statistical analyses, and results of statistical models into effective and meaningful reports, interactive displays and data visualizations, via web integration or other appropriate platform, that convey the meaning of the data-supported information in easily digestible formats for a variety of University stakeholders.
+Convert complex data sets, statistical analyses, and results of statistical models into effective and meaningful reports, interactive displays and data visualizations that convey the meaning of the data-supported information in easily digestible format for a variety of university stakeholders.

 Work closely with other members of the enrollment management research group to help them understand how data is being used and displayed, as well as gain insight into the meaning of the data and analyses to increase usefulness of these measures for others.

 Keep abreast of the latest advances in reporting and visualization software and how those can be best leveraged by the university.

 Work with others in the Office of Institutional Research to support other data reporting and data visualization needs.